artpolikarpov/fotorama/src/partials/documents/use/dimensions/index.html.md

-Fotorama’s dimensions are the dimensions of the first image.
-Other pictures are scaled proportionally to fit.
+Fotorama’s dimensions are the dimensions of&nbsp;the first image.
+Other pictures are scaled proportionally to&nbsp;fit.
-To reserve the space on the page before the first image is loaded, use `data-width` and `data-height`:
+To&nbsp;reserve the space on&nbsp;the page before the first image is&nbsp;loaded, use `data-width` and `data-height`:

 	<div class="fotorama"
 	     data-width="800"